| Panzer Grenadier: Indian Unity

 13 September 1948

 The Indian Army staff laid out an ambitious two-pronged invasion of Hyderabad, over the strenuous objections of army commander-in-chief Sir Roy Bucher.
 Bucher, a British officer left over from the colonial administration, warned Prime Minister Jawaharlal Nehru and his cabinet that starting a war with Hyderabad while Pakistan's stance in the ongoing Kashmir crisis remained unclear would be extremely dangerous.
-Nehru insisted the invasion go forward and Bucher angrily resigned, accusing the Indian politicians of strategic stupidity and moral cowardice, forgetting Gandhi's principles less than a year after the Mahatma's death.
+Nehru insisted the invasion go forward and Bucher angrily resigned, accusing the Indian politicians of strategic stupidity and moral cowardice, and of forgetting Gandhi's principles less than a year after the Mahatma's death.
 The first obstacle met by the invaders would be the massive, aged masonry fort at Naldurg.

 Note: This scenario uses boards from Eastern Front and Road to Berlin, and pieces from Cassino ’44.